forcedotcom/LightningTestingService/developer-workflow.md

 ### Prerequisites

-Make sure you've installed the LTS unmanaged package and the LTS plug-in for Salesforce DX, as described in [the project introduction](./README.md).
+Make sure you've installed the LTS unmanaged package and updated to the latest salesforcedx CLI plugin for Salesforce DX, as described in [the project introduction](./README.md).

 ### Create a Scratch Org